-- 1. That Council take cognizance that no comments / representations were received during the public participation process of the Draft Municipal Property Rates By-law; - 2. that a workshop was conducted with Councillors in respect of the Draft Municipal Property Rates By-law; - 3. that Council resolve to repeal the current Municipal Property Rates By-law; - 4. that Council adopt the Draft Municipal Property Rates By-law, as set out in Annexure B; and - 5. that Directorate: Finance Revenue Section is authorised to promulgate the Municipal Property Rates By-law in the Government Gazette; and - 6. that the commencement date of the adopted Municipal Property Rates By-law will be the date of promulgation in the Government Gazette.
+- 1. That Council take cognizance that no comments / representations were received during the public participation process of the Draft Municipal Property Rates By-law; - 2. that a workshop was conducted with Councillors in respect of the Draft Municipal Property Rates By-law; - 3. that Council resolve to repeal the current Municipal Property Rates By-law; - 4. that Council adopt the Draft Municipal Property Rates By-law, as set out in Annexure B; and - 5. that Directorate: Finance Revenue Section is authorised to promulgate the Municipal Property Rates By-law in the Province of the Western Cape: Provincial Gazette; and - 6. that the commencement date of the adopted Municipal Property Rates By-law will be the date of promulgation in the Province of the Western Cape: Provincial Gazette.